electricbookworks/ebw-training/multiformat-editing/text/0-4-intro.md

 ## New workflows

-When you edit books these days, you have no idea where or how people will read your work.
-So we're editing for that uncertainty, and learning new skills to do it.
+For many years, the lifecycle of a book in print has looked something like this:

+1. We commission the author.
-1. You get raw manuscript from an author.
+1. We get a raw manuscript from the author.
-1. You transform it into a document with a structure that a machine can follow.
-1. You might work with designers or developers to refine your document, with certain formats in mind.
-(Maybe a print book and an ebook.)
+1. We clean it up and add instructions to a typesetter.
+1. The typesetter lays out each page and sends us a PDF.
+1. We and the typesetter refine the PDF until it's print-ready.
 1. The book is printed and copies are sold and warehoused.
-1. Your document enters the big, uncertain world of the Internet, and countless machines process it, over and over again, in countless different ways.
-1. From time to time, you update it and put the new version on the Internet.
-1. People order copies that are printed on demand at the warehouse.
-1. If you've made it well, it has a long and happy life in places you never dreamed of.
-1. There is no limit to how many people might read it.
-1. It exists for as long as the Internet exists.

-Compare this to the old way:

-1. You get a raw manuscript from an author.
-1. You clean it up and add instructions to a typesetter.
-1. The typesetter lays out each page and sends you a PDF.
-1. You and the typesetter refine the PDF until it's print-ready.
-1. The book is printed and copies are sold and warehoused.
-1. You make some reprint corrections.
+1. We make some reprint corrections and print again.
 1. The book goes out of print.
-1. Some copies exist in library storage.
+1. Some libraries keep copies indefinitely.

+Increasingly, we might add steps for converting our files to an ebook format and selling it through, say, Amazon Kindle.

+In print, and in constrained environments like Kindle, we have been fairly sure how people will experience reading our books.

+When we create multi-format books, that changes.
+We have no idea where or how people will read our books.
+Any number of different machines might render our books in different ways, based more or less on the instructions we package with it.

+So we're publishing for that uncertainty, and learning new skills to do it.
+The new lifecycle of a book might look like this:

+1. We commission the author.
+1. We get raw manuscript from the author.
+1. We transform it into a document with a structure that a machine can follow.
+1. We might work with designers or developers to refine the document, with certain formats in mind as priorities.
+(Maybe a print book and an ebook.)
+1. The book is printed and copies are warehoused.
+1. People order copies that are printed on demand in places around the world.
+1. Our document enters the big, uncertain world of the Internet, and countless machines process it, over and over again, in countless different ways.
+1. From time to time, we update it and entrust the new version to the Internet's distribution systems.
+1. If we've made it well, our book has a long and happy life in places we never dreamed of.
+1. There is no limit to how many people might read it, because there is no limit to the number of copies that might exist.
+1. The book remains available for as long as the Internet's systems share it.
+Given the nature of the Web, this is effectively forever.

 The new way is harder, scarier, and much better for the world.
 Books are now far more like websites than traditional paper books were: they are living documents that exist simultaneously on paper and in a digital ecosystem that is constantly evolving.

 The Internet is much bigger than print publishing ever was.
 There is more work for editors than ever.
 And greater responsibility on us to put high-quality, socially responsible content into the world.
 It's time to learn some new tricks.

-Let's get to work.

 ## What we'll cover